 - Guest-Star Party Member: Despite being with you for at most a minute or two and dying right before the first fight, he is a fully functional squad member that can be issued orders and even has some skill points for you to assign despite never having an opportunity to use any abilities.

 - Hero-Worshipper: To Shepard.
 This is rarely a good sign for a character's mortality rate this early in the story.

-- Innocently Insensitive: If Shepard has a Survivor or Ruthless background, Jenkins can gush about what he/she's done is worth him being a Spectre candidate, to which Shepard can state that it's a past that brings him/her bad memories.
+- Innocently Insensitive: If Shepard has a Survivor or Ruthless background, Jenkins can gush about what they've done is worth him being a Spectre candidate, to which Shepard can state that it's a past that brings them bad memories.

 - Sacrificial Lamb: He dies just before the player's first battle.

 - We Hardly Knew Ye: He got one conversation and a couple of lines.
 For a BioWare squad member, that's waving hello in passing.